‘Somebody was taking care of him’: Hotline set up after little boy found dead in Washington County - NewsBreak

 “This is a 5- to 8-year-old young man,” Huls said during a news conference Monday.
 “Somebody was taking care of him.
 He was in somebody’s custody and care for his daily needs and for support.”

 Huls said investigators haven’t received any information about a missing child matching the little boy’s description.
-He said it’s possible the boy may be from another state.10 pounds of meth found in Whitestown traffic stop
+He said it’s possible the boy may be from another state.Car thief nabs a pickup truck that has been with a local family for three generations

 “Somebody knows something.
 Somebody out there knows the answer to this question,” Huls said.